rudolph2907/Loggify/README.md

 bower install loggify

 ##Download##
-Simple download loggify.js and include after jQuery in your project
+Simply download loggify.js and include after jQuery in your project